 Do not entertain any kind of distractions during the study time.
 Especially, your mobile phones.
 Keep it in silent mode and stay away from social media.

-Just collecting the books and postponing to start the preparation is not a good idea.
+Just collecting the books and postponing starting the preparation is not a good idea.
 If you just pile the books and plan to study all of them in a week, it is quite impossible.

 Preparations should be consistent.
 Moreover, you cannot study a single subject for 10 long hours.
 You have to mix them up.
 When you split the work into small portions, it is easy to remember and recall whenever needed.